Apostolos Toskas: Club career

-Toskas began his football career at the age of just 18 at Trikala, where he played until 1969.
-He moved to Athens to sign for AEK Athens, where he spent most of his career.
-The manager of the club at the time, Branko Stanković had a lot of faith in him and immediately established him in the starting eleven.
+Toskas began his football career at the age of 18 at Trikala, where he attracted the insterest of the big clubs of the country.
+On 12 July 1969 he moved to Athens and was transferred to AEK Athens for a fee of 1,500,000 drachmas.
+The manager Branko Stanković had a lot of faith in him and immediately established him in the starting eleven.
 Very quickly he became an international and one of the club's key players in the defense.
 The most important moment of his career was his participation to the semi-finals of the UEFA Cup in 1977.
-In the decade he played for AEK, he won 3 Championships, a Greek Cup including a domestic double in 1978.
-In the summer of 1980, at the age of 33, Toskas moved to Atromitos where he spent 2 seasons, ending his professional career.
-He continued an amateur level playing for Triglia Rafinas as a player-coach for several years, until the summer of 1986.
+In the decade he played for AEK, he won 3 Championships and a Greek Cup, including a domestic double in 1978.

+On 2 August 1979 Toskas moved to Atromitos, where he spent 2 seasons, ending his professional career.
+He continued at an amateur level, playing for Triglia Rafinas as a player-manager, until the summer of 1986.

 International career

-Toskas was a member Greece U21, which in 1969 won the 2nd Balkan Youth Championship.
+Toskas was a member of Greece U21, which in 1969 won the 2nd Balkan Youth Championship.

 Toskas made his debut for Greece on 19 July 1969 in an away friendly 1–0 defeat against Australia, under the guidance of Dan Georgiadis.
-In total he participated in 20 matches between 1969 and 1973.
+In total he competed in 20 matches between 1969 and 1973.

 Managerial career

 Since his retirement, Toskas was involved in coaching, working with many amateur clubs in Athens, such as Aris Petroupolis.
-In 1995 he worked at AEK as a coach in the reserve team, alongside Andreas Stamatiadis and in the following season he became the assistant of Petros Ravousis in the first team.
+In 1995 he worked at AEK as the manager of their reserve team, alongside Andreas Stamatiadis.
+In the following season he became the assistant manager of Petros Ravousis in the men's team.

 Personal life

-Toskas is an integral member of the veterans association of AEK.
+Toskas is an integral member of the Veterans Association of AEK Athens.

 His son, Grigoris was also a footballer who played at AEK Athens from 2000 to 2005.